Hoyts Arcadia Theatre

 Located in the south-western Sydney suburb of Lidcombe.
 The Arcadia Theatre opened on 5th May 1924, with seating for 1,200, all on a single level.
 In December 1925, a balcony was added which increased the seating capacity to 1,800.

-Taken over by the Western Suburbs Cinemas chain in 1939, it was re-modeled in an Art Deco style to the plans of architectural firm Leslie J. Buckland & Druce.
-The Arcadia Theatre re-opened on 24th January 1940 with “Wuthering Heights” and “The Kid From Texas”
+Taken over by the Western Suburbs Cinemas chain in 1939, it was re-modelled in an Art Deco style to the plans of architectural firm Leslie J. Buckland & Druce.
+The Arcadia Theatre re-opened on 24th January 1940 with Merle Oberon in “Wuthering Heights” and Dennis O'Keefe in “The Kid From Texas”.